 with the Digital Hub and the existing structures of the SMITH Consortium.
 (Source: UK RWTH Aachen)

-DISTANCE transfers the technical concept of the MII to regional hospitals and outpatient physician networks.
-The project builds on the preliminary work of the IT solutions developed in the SMITH Consortium.
-The goal of the project is to optimize medical care through the cross-sector exchange and integration of medical data into the MII core data set.
+DISTANCE transferred the MII’s technical concept to regional hospitals and outpatient physician networks.
+The project built on IT solutions previously developed within the SMITH Consortium.
+Its aim was to optimize medical care through cross-sector data exchange and the integration of medical data into the MII core data set.
 The core data set defines the data sets, IT and terminology standards for all MII sites according to which inpatient data must be available in the Data Integration Centers.
 The long-term goal is to increase the availability of real-world care data, simplify access to the data, and accelerate the transfer of research results to intersectoral care.

-For the first time, longitudinal data is being collected from former intensive care patients using the PICOS App.
-Medical data that is highly relevant for research is being collected repeatedly from the same people over a longer period of time using the app.
-Artificial intelligence (AI) is also used to better predict disease progression after intensive care treatment.
+For the first time, longitudinal data from former intensive care patients were collected using the PICOS App.
+Medically highly relevant data were repeatedly recorded from the same individuals over an extended period.
+In addition, artificial intelligence (AI) was used to better predict disease progression after intensive care treatment.

-The Digital Hub serves as the basis for cross-sector, interoperable data exchange between university institutions, participating primary and standard care hospitals, and general practitioners.
-The hub performs the same functions as a university hospital Data Integration Center, but is explicitly used for networking and data exchange between non-university healthcare providers.
-Data are collected centrally from standard care, anonymized and made available nationwide.
-All participating regional healthcare providers are connected via so-called Hub Connect Boxes, which are operated locally at the sites.
-After the end of the funding period in 2025, the Digital Hub will be continued with the help of a sustainability plan in order to connect regional healthcare providers to the MII network beyond the funding period.
+The Digital Hub served as the basis for cross-sector, interoperable data exchange between university institutions, participating primary and secondary care hospitals, and office-based physicians.
+The Hub performed the same functions as a university Data Integration Center but was explicitly used to network and exchange data among non-university care providers.
+For this purpose, data from routine care were centrally collected, anonymized, and made usable nationwide.
+All participating regional healthcare providers were connected via so-called Hub Connect Boxes, which are operated locally at the respective sites.
+Since 2025, the Digital Hub has been continued with the help of a sustainability plan to connect regional healthcare providers to the MII network beyond the funding period.

-Setting up and operating the infrastructure is an immense cost.
-Therefore, the DISTANCE project will not only assess the feasibility but also the added value of the DISTANCE Hub approach for intensive care, medical procedures and research.
-In order to establish MII structures across sectors in the future, it is important to estimate the costs for the roll-out partners.
-A long-term, nationwide roll-out will only be possible if the additional effort for this process and all operating costs can be adequately remunerated.
+Building and operating the infrastructure involves immense effort.
+Therefore, within the DISTANCE project, not only the feasibility but also the added value of the DISTANCE Hub approach for intensive care, medical procedures, and research was evaluated.
+To establish MII structures across sectors in the future, the efforts required from the rollout partners were estimated.
+A long-term national rollout will only be possible if the additional effort for this process, as well as all operating costs, can be appropriately reimbursed.

-The ZTG Center for Telematics and Telemedicine was commissioned by the Leipzig University, as a project partner of DISTANCE, to carry out a health economic evaluation.
-On the one hand, this evaluation will determine the costs of DISTANCE in order to model the costs of a national roll-out of the developed infrastructure.
-Secondly, the costs will be compared with the expected benefits.
+As a DISTANCE project partner, ZTG Zentrum für Telematik und Telemedizin GmbH conducted a health economic evaluation.
+On the one hand, this evaluation determined the costs of DISTANCE in order to model the costs of a national roll-out of the developed infrastructure.
+Secondly, the costs were compared with the expected benefits.